 For the purposes of this Code of Conduct, a "councillor" means a member or co-opted member of a local authority or a directly elected mayor.
-A "co-opted member" is defined in the Localism Act 2011 Section 27(4) as "a person who is not a member of the authority but who a. is a member of any committee or sub-committee of the authority, or;
+A "co-opted member" is defined in the Localism Act 2011 Section 27(4) as "a person who is not a member of the authority but who and who is entitled to vote on any question that falls to be decided at any meeting of that committee or sub-committee.

-b. is a member of, and represents the authority on, any joint committee or joint sub- committee of the authority;
+- a. is a member of any committee or sub-committee of the authority, or; - b. is a member of, and represents the authority on, any joint committee or joint sub- committee of the authority;